bjornhjelle/solr-puppet/README.md

  1. in a Linux VM (Fedora 20)
  2. on a Linux machine (tested on Fedora 20)

-Solr is installed with Solr home, logs-directory and indexes outside of the Solr-distribution to make it easy to change to another release of Solr.
+Solr is installed with Solr home, log-directory and index-directory outside of the Solr-distribution to make it easy to change to another release of Solr.
+Script for start on boot is provided.

 ## Getting started ##
 Before installing in a VM you must have installed: